-- Preparing for Installation - Installing Oracle Enterprise Content Management Suite in Oracle Fusion Middleware
+- Preparing for Installation - Installing Oracle Enterprise Content Management Suite in Oracle Fusion Middleware - Applying Patch 12369706 for Oracle Information Rights Management

 3.1 Preparing for Installation

 Before you install Oracle Enterprise Content Management Suite, you need to verify that your system meets the installation requirements and set environment variables.
 If your system does not have Oracle WebLogic Server installed, you need to install it in a new Middleware home.
 To provide accessibility on a Windows operating system, you can also install Java Access Bridge.